joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 Inspired by "Beating the Bookies with their own Numbers" by Kaunitz, Shenjun, and Kreiner, the new Tennis (Consensus) Betting Bot (TCBB) embraces a symbiotic approach.
 It capitalizes on publicly available odds from various bookmakers to find bets with mispriced odds and positive expected value.

 Ahead, we delve into the mechanics of the Tennis (Consensus) Betting Bot, tracing its evolution, strategies, and efficacy across the bookmaker landscape.
+<br/><br/>
+<br/><br/>

 ## Literature Review<a name="lr"></a>

+> <font size=3>_"Beating the Bookies with Their Own Numbers" has propelled TCBB to challenge conventions, applying a similar approach to tennis._</font>

 In the landscape of sports prediction and betting, two pivotal articles have left a substantial impact. ["The Gambler Who Cracked the Horse-Racing Code"](https://www.bloomberg.com/news/features/2018-05-03/the-gambler-who-cracked-the-horse-racing-code) underscores the power of data-driven insights in horse racing betting, while ["Beating the Bookies with Their Own Numbers - and How the Online Sports Betting Market is Rigged"](https://arxiv.org/vc/arxiv/papers/1710/1710.02824v1.pdf) has directly influenced the creation of The Tennis (Consensus) Betting Bot (TCBB), which employs a comparable approach but focuses on tennis.

 "Beating the Bookies with Their Own Numbers" introduces a unique methodology that taps into implicit probability information within public odds to uncover mispriced bets.
 Rigorous simulations spotlight inefficiencies within the football betting market, suggesting the potential for sustained profitability.

-While "The Gambler Who Cracked the Horse-Racing Code" underscores analytics' impact in a specific realm, the insights from "Beating the Bookies with Their Own Numbers" have propelled TCBB to challenge conventions, applying a similar approach to tennis.
+While "The Gambler Who Cracked the Horse-Racing Code" underscores analytics' impact in a specific realm, the insights from "Beating the Bookies with Their Own Numbers" has propelled TCBB to challenge conventions, applying a similar approach to tennis.
 The article's influence serves as both a catalyst and a cautionary tale, prompting a deeper exploration of dynamics within the sports betting arena.
+<br/><br/>
+<br/><br/>

 ## Methodology<a name="methodology"></a>

+> <font size=3>_Bookmakers already possess highly accurate models for predicting outcomes in tennis matches._</font>
 #### Web Scraping - Maximizing Data Acquisition with AWS<a name="webscrapping"></a>

 Web scraping has emerged as a pivotal component within the TCBB project, representing a significant upgrade from the prior TBB scraping method.
 This section delves into the intricacies of web scraping, elucidating its evolution and pivotal role in procuring data for the TCBB project.